-The original entrance, with presumed portcullis, was on the east but it was moved closer to the tower when the so-called watchman's house was enlarged.
+The monument is Kisimul Castle, which stands on a rock in Castle Bay, at the south end of Barra.
+Its form is similar to that of other West Highland castles of the period with a rectangular tower-house set to one side of an irregular enclosure containing other buildings.
+The original entrance, with presumed portcullis, was on the east but it was moved closer to the tower when the Gokman's (watchman) house was enlarged.
 Just outside the gate lie the remains of the building that may have housed the crew who rowed the lord's galley, as well as a presumed fish trap, or perhaps a galley berth.

-The external staircase continued in timber and/or stone up to the adjacent curtain wall-walk, from which another timber stair, cantilevered from the face of the tower, can be presumed to have given access to the main door, 5.5m above ground level.
+The tower, standing at the south end, is likely to have been the first element of the castle to be built.
+It rises three storeys high.
+The original arrangement of the basement and first floor are unclear; it is likely that the first floor was accessed by a forestair with internal access the basement through a trap in the first floor.
+The external staircase continued in timber and/or stone up to the adjacent curtain wall-walk, from which another timber stair, cantilevered from the face of the tower, gave access to the main door, 5.5m above ground level.
 Inside, a mural stair led from here up to the second floor and down to the first.

 The first and second floors were evidently domestic in purpose, both being well lit and having latrine closets within their walls.
 Both apparently also had timber galleries at their north ends, that above the second floor being in effect within the garret.
 From the second floor, another mural stair leads from the right-hand side of the north window up to the wall-head.